kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

     END;
 ```

+- See [SQL Server UPSERT Patterns and Antipatterns](https://michaeljswart.com/2017/07/sql-server-upsert-patterns-and-antipatterns/) by Michael J Swart
+- See [Please stop using this UPSERT anti-pattern](https://sqlperformance.com/2020/09/locking/upsert-anti-pattern) by Aaron Bertrand

 **Use this UPSERT pattern when a record update is more likely:** Don't worry about checking for a records existence just perform the update.

 Consider using [sp_CRUDGen](https://github.com/kevinmartintech/sp_CRUDGen) to generate an UPSERT stored procedure at least as starting point.